What Happens to Science If the Department of Education Is Abolished?

 Part of the Trump and Project 2025 plan for the Department of Education is to eradicate the income-based loan repayment system as we know it.
 Specifically, they want to replace the current plans with programs that will cost borrowers substantially more per month, making it harder for those with student loans to make ends meet.

 Of course, people respond to incentives.
 When faced with few options other than pay a burdensome loan payment, what could those with college educations and loan debt do?
 This is where it is important to note that moving out of the United States allows a person to avoid paying anything in student loans, and it doesn’t even require reneging on debt.
 Expats are given the ability to take a massive tax deduction of $126,500 per person.
 This is because the government recognizes that they are already paying taxes in the country in which they live.
-Of course, this policy means that an American living abroad don’t have to pay any taxes on the first $126,5000 they earned overseas.
-Of course, income-based repayment plans are tied to an individual’s taxable income.
+Of course, this policy means that an American living abroad doesn’t have to pay any taxes on the first $126,5000 they earned overseas.
+Income-based repayment plans are tied to an individual’s taxable income.
 After all, in order to determine a payment based on income, the government would need to know a person’s income.
 This is the case for current income-based repayment systems, and would have to be the case for any income-drive repayment plan developed under Trump.

 Taken together, what this all means is that if a person moves abroad, taking a job that is paid $126,500 or less, they will have a taxable income of $0.
 If a person has a taxable income of $0, paying 5%, 10%, or even 25% of their taxable income in the form of a student loan payment is, in fact, $0 per month.
 That’s right.
 Student loan borrowers, such as newly minted scientists, have incentives to move abroad rather than do their important work in the United States.